Do you want to know the secret to giving up all of your vices? Do you know why you have a bunch of bad habits in the first place?

 - Is it 5 o’clock yet?

-- God I need to get out of here and find a microbrew where I can display superior knowledge of hops, malt, and barley to other aimless dorks.
+- Look for nearby microbrew to can display superior knowledge of hops, malt, and barley to other aimless dorks.

 The average man is just trying to fill up his day with distractions.
-He is, as the losers say, “just killing time.”
+He is, as the saying goes, “just killing time.”

 Become Obsessed with Excellence.